brentp/smoove/README.md

 # limitations

-Until item 3 above is done, this is limited to cohorts of ~ 20-30 or so.
+this is limited to cohorts of ~ 30-40 or so.

 # see also